Symbol based Convergence Analysis in Block Multigrid Methods with Applications for Stokes Problems: Introduction

 Many works have focused on efficient iterative methods for the solution of large linear systems with coefficient matrix in saddle-point form \cite{MR3564863, MR3439215, benzi2005numerical}.
 Indeed, many preconditioned Krylov subspace methods have been developed based on the study of the spectral properties of the coefficient matrix \cite{MR3564863,MR2220678,benzi2006eigenvalues,locspsb1}.
 When we deal with multilevel and multilevel block systems the performance of some known preconditioners can deteriorate \cite{NSV}.
 Multigrid methods (MGM) are in general a good choice in terms of computational cost and optimal convergence rate.
 Indeed, optimal convergence rates are obtained by constructing and employing a proper sequence of linear systems of decreasing dimensions.
 Moreover, when the coefficient matrix has a particular multilevel (block) Toeplitz structure, the convergence analysis for such methods can be obtained in compact form exploiting the concept of symbols \cite{FS1,FS2}.

 The knowledge and the use of the symbol has been successfully employed for designing very efficient preconditioning and multigrid techniques in various settings and several applications \cite{MR3689933,DFFSS,MR4188673,sesana2013spectral}.
-However, even in the case where the coefficient matrix is somehow related to a Toeplitz/Toeplitz-like structure, some saddle-point problems are intrinsically indefinite.
-This limits the possible convergence results that can be exploited.
+However, {saddle-point problems are intrinsically indefinite.
+This limits the possible convergence results that can be exploited, even in the case where we can benefit from the Toeplitz/Toeplitz-like structure of the coefficient matrix. }

 In many works \cite{MR3564863, MR2220678, MR3689933} a common choice for problems with saddle-point structure is that of constructing preconditioning for two-by-two block systems involving the Schur complement.
 In many cases stemming from the approximation of Partial Differential Equations (PDEs), even though the whole problem is indefinite, the latter procedure is based on the solution of a linear system with a positive definite coefficient matrix.